-As part of Phase 3 of our return to campus plan, most units will now run tutorials, seminars and ot her small group learning activities on campus for the second half-year, while keeping an online ver sion available for those students unable to return or those who choose to continue their studies online.
+As part of Phase 3 of our return to campus plan, most units will now run tutorials, seminars and other small group activities on campus, and most will keep an online version available to those students unable to return or those who choose to continue their studies online.

-To check the availability of face-to-face and onlin e activities for your unit, please go to timetable viewer.
-To check detailed information on unit asses sments visit your unit's iLearn space or consult your unit convenor.
+To check the availability of face-to-face activities for your unit, please go to timetable viewer.
+To check detailed information on unit assessments visit your unit's iLearn space or consult your unit convenor.